UOW-Computing/Emperor/README.md

 <!-- Notes -->
 ## Notes for editors

-> Need to add instructions on how to fork/git init the project enviroment.
 > Need to add explanations on how to get log_channel_id, guild_id, token ?
-> ReadME has to be updated, TODO's, etc...
-> If you want to contribute by editing the README, contact Breno.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- MARKDOWN LINKS & IMAGES -->